 In working toward this goal, Seton and CHASP launched a research competition to encourage interactions and collaboration among members of the research faculty of UT Austin, along with colleagues and potential research partners in the Seton Healthcare Family and Seton’s other health care services delivery partners, including Central Health – Travis County’s Healthcare District – and Community Care Collaborative, jointly owned and operated by Central Health and Seton.
 An inaugural call for proposals from UT faculty focused on research that addresses how healthcare can be transformed to more efficiently and effectively meet the physical, mental and social needs of individuals and advance the broader Central Texas’ capacity to assess the impact of health interventions and improve health outcomes.
 This first call for proposals included a description of the current funding priorities and areas of interest, as well as an appendix with a detailed list of the proposal review criteria.
 Proposals could request up to $50,000 of funding for one year.

-- In April 2016, CHASP hosted the Symposium on Transforming Healthcare through Research Collaboration bringing together researchers, community-based research partners, practitioners, and policymakers.
-Click for more about the event and the event materials.
+- CHASP has hosted two related symposiums on Transforming Healthcare through Research Collaboration bringing together researchers, community-based research partners, practitioners, and policymakers:

-The Center for Health and Social Policy (CHASP) is managing this partnership at UT-Austin in conjunction with a Joint Operating Committee with representatives from the Seton Healthcare Family and Dell Medical School.
-Please contact firstname.lastname@example.org with questions about the Seton-CHASP research collaboration or competition.
+The Center for Health and Social Policy (CHASP) is managing this partnership at UT-Austin in conjunction with a Joint Operating Committee with representatives from the Seton Healthcare Family, CHASP, and Dell Medical School.
+Please contact email@example.com with questions about the Seton-CHASP research collaboration or competition.

 - Improving Youth Behavioral Health Outcomes: A Feasibility Trial of Electronic Measurement Feedback and Flexible, Evidence-Based Training.
 Principal investigator (PI) is Sarah Kate Bearman, assistant professor with UT’s Department of Educational Psychology.
 Co-PIs are David Heckler, psychologist with the Texas Child Study Center at Dell Children’s, a Seton hospital; and Jane Gray, director of psychology training at the Texas Child Study Center.